cooolgamer-cuz-github-fork-system-sucks/Luma3DS-but-better/README.md

   - Press Select on Rosalina menu to toggle LEDs
   - Added permanent brightness calibration by Nutez
 - Changed colors on config menu because why not
+- Continue running after a errdisp error happens (you can press the instant reboot combo to reboot if nothing works)
 #
 ### Compiling
 * Prerequisites